 You’ve got what you get and you don’t throw a fit.

 The data, as it turned out, were not what I wanted.
 I had asked students to name the online resource they use most often, and then to answer a series of brief questions about that resource.
 I had intended to (1) measure student use of WestlawNext, and (2) get a sense of what students think of WestlawNext.
-But in retrospect I realized I had not accomplished my second goal, because I had failed to collect any information about WestlawNext from students who do not use it.
+But in retrospect I realized I had not accomplished my second goal, as I had failed to collect any information about WestlawNext from students who do not use it.
 It is not particularly useful to hear about a resource from its fans, without also hearing from individuals who are perhaps not as enamored with that resource.
 So I could not use the data to write anything very interesting about WestlawNext.

-**This paper is still working, and all data are subject to final verification.
+Note: This paper is still working, and all data are subject to final verification.